Garvice/Smartsheet-todo/README.md

 * To update these packages later on, just run `npm update`

 # Configure
-In order to make this work you will need to.
+In order to make this work there is a series of steps that need to be completed in order to successfully configure this application.
- 1. Update `src/smartsheet.config.ts` to include the correct sheetId, and columnIds.
+You will need to generate an API Token, create a Task-List type Sheet, and obtain Ids for the Sheet and relevant columns - 'Task Name' and 'Done'.

- 2. Update `proxy.conf.json` to include the correct SmartsheetAPI Access Token.
+1. Obtain an Access-Token and update `proxy.conf.json` to include your Access Token.
+2. Create a new sheet of type Task-List and update `src/smartsheet.config.ts` with the SheetId
+3. Run the application using `$ npm start`.
+Look inside of the Browser's developer console to find the response from requesting the Sheet and obtain the ColumnIds for 'Task Name' and 'Done'.
+Add these Ids to `src/smartsheet.config.ts` in the appropriate location.

+Once this is completed you should be able to run the application using `$ npm start` and browse to it at `http://localhost:4200`

+** As noted, DO NOT change the `smartsheetUrl` in `smartsheet.config.ts`.

 # Run
 Run this application using npm: